Latest News

 McGeever: Higher oil prices cloud Wall Street's optimistic earnings outlook

-The consensus forecast for 2026 for oil was a bit bearish while Wall Street's earnings predictions were surprisingly optimistic.
+The consensus oil outlook for 2026 was quite bearish while Wall Street's earnings forecasts were very optimistic.

 This has not changed.
-According to LSEG data as of Friday, the full-year earnings growth estimate for 2026 was nearly 16%.
-This is up from 14% in 2017 and 12% last year.
+According to LSEG 'data, the full-year earnings growth estimate for 2026 was nearly 16% as of?Friday.
+This is up from 14% a year ago and 12% a year before.

 The oil market has seen wild volatility.
 Crude oil recorded its largest weekly increase on record last weekend, and continued to rise to almost $100 a barrel in this week's trading before falling on hopes of a quick end to the war.

 The damage has been done.
-The global energy system, which was finely tuned, has been completely upended.
+The global energy system, which was finely tuned, has been thrown off balance.
 Infrastructure has also been damaged and the anticipated supply glut has disappeared.

 RUPTURE THE FORECASTS